Cray-HPE/docs-csm/introduction/scenarios.md

   There is no direct migration from Shasta v1.3.x releases to Shasta v1.5.
 However there is a supported path.
   * Migration from v1.3.x to v1.4.0
-    The migration from v1.3.x to v1.4.0 is described in the Shasta v1.4 documentation See HPE Cray EX System Installation and Configuration Guide 1.4 S-8000.
+    The migration from v1.3.x to v1.4.0 is described in the Shasta v1.4 documentation Refer to "1.3 to 1.4 Install Prerequisites" and "Collect Data From Healthy Shasta 1.3 System for EX 1.4 Installation" in the _HPE Cray EX System Installation and Configuration Guide 1.4 S-8000_.
   * Upgrade v1.4.x to v1.5
     An upgrade from the previous release (Shasta v1.4.x) is supported with this release.
     [Upgrade from 1.4.x to v1.5](../upgrade/index.md)